rjrodger/gubu/README.md

 [^4]: Unfortunately `new Function()` generates a function value with
       the name `anonymous` that cannot be differentiated from a simpe function declaration of a function also called `anonymous`.

+[^5]: Correctly cloning a value in JavaScript is quite tricky, at
+      least in the general case.
+Recursively copying values will only work in simple cases, circular references are trouble, and you don't even want to think about calling constructors.